brsm019/brsm019/README.md

 <img src="https://user-images.githubusercontent.com/70659641/107946791-6c1d6300-6f89-11eb-847b-20d08935327c.png" align="center" width="30%" height="30%">
 </p>

-I'm Bradley, a full-stack software engineer with experience in conquering real world problems in dynamic, remote tech teams with an affinity for React and curiosity in security.
+I'm Bradley, a Full-Stack Software Engineer with experience in conquering real world problems in dynamic, remote tech teams with an affinity for React and curiosity in security.
 The creative mindset, working in agile teams and being part of something bigger, where the societal impact is exponential are the founding reasons for joining the industry and I am extremely excited as to what the future of tech holds.

-My GitHub shows my progress in programming since embarking on my journey at the School of Code.
-Have a look around and see what you think!
+Here are some of the projects I have worked on!

 ### Technology Stack